kornik1977/ProgrammingAssignment3/CodeBook.md

 freqBodyGyrostdY
 freqBodyGyrostdZ

-average and standard deviation of body linear accelerations magnitude for frequency
+"average and standard deviation of body linear accelerations magnitude for frequency"
 freqBodyAccMagmean
 freqBodyAccMagstd

-average and standard deviation of body linear accelerations magnitude for frequency to obtain Jerk signal
+"average and standard deviation of body linear accelerations magnitude for frequency to obtain Jerk signal"
 freqBodyBodyAccJerkMagmean
 freqBodyBodyAccJerkMagstd

-average and standard deviation of body angular velocities magnitude for frequency
+"average and standard deviation of body angular velocities magnitude for frequency"
 freqBodyBodyGyroMagmean
 freqBodyBodyGyroMagstd

-average and standard deviation of body angular velocities magnitude for frequency to obtain Jerk signal
+"average and standard deviation of body angular velocities magnitude for frequency to obtain Jerk signal"
 freqBodyBodyGyroJerkMagmean
 freqBodyBodyGyroJerkMagstd